vsplf/vsplf-dynamic-i18n/README.md

 * Download artifacts (api and implementation) at:
   * https://repository-vsplf.forge.cloudbees.com/release/ for released version.
   * http://repository-vsplf.forge.cloudbees.com/snapshot/ for developing version.
-* Include download artifacts in your application's classpath.
+* Include downloaded artifacts in your application's classpath.

 ### Usage
 Anywhere in your application's code, use TranslatorBuilder like the sample below: